Gisto/Gisto/README.md

 * Search filter gists
 * Offline access to gists (Will be integrated into full release)
 * UI Themes
+* Copy to clipboard

+and more...

 ## Status

-Gisto is not yet officially released to the public.
-It is currently heavily developed.
-Various features will be left out from the first release.
+At 06/06/2013 Gisto *alpha* version released to the public.
+It is still under heavily development towards the full release.
+Various features will be left out from the alpha release.

-**We are planing to release the first version very soon and add new features as quickly as possible.**

 ## Made of